ziadAshraf7/Amazon-Clone/README.md

 - this page contains all products which user views.

 ### User Reviews Page
-- this page has all authenticated users reviews on products and has the ability to delete them and update.
+- this page has all authenticated user reviews on products and has the ability to delete them and update.

 ### Login Page
 ### Signup Page